 Length 7 or 8 mm, bluish grey with black stripes on the thorax.
-Muscina flies have a pale tip to the scutellum.
+Muscina flies have a reddish tip to the scutellum and the discal vein curves upwards so that the first posterior cell narrows towards the wing apex.

 In well wooded or well vegetated areas where they sun themselves on the trunks of trees.
 They may sometimes be found near to rotting material where they deposit their eggs.